-Longer term structural improvements are essential to ensuring that FDA has the clear power

-- --to strike the appropriate balance between a drug's risks and benefits at the time of approval, - --conduct sound, proactive (rather than passive) postmarket safety surveillance based on high quality data, - --take quick action to mitigate unreasonable risks when they arise, and
+Our comments to the Science Board regarding pre- and post-approval drug safety issues and proposed reforms focus on core policy issues.
+These improvements are essential to ensuring that FDA is equipped to strike the appropriate balance between a drug's risks and benefits at the time of approval, conduct proactive postmarket safety surveillance, and take timely action to mitigate unreasonable risks when they arise.